HL7/C-CDA-Examples/Problems/SDOH Problem/Readme.md

 ### Comments

-* This example illustrates how to structure an Active SDOH problem with a translation to ICD10
+* This example illustrates how to structure an Active SDOH problem with a translation to ICD10.
+* Some systems may document active SDOH issues in the Social History Section or the Health Concerns Section.
+Gravity and other industry initiatives may provide additional guidance on best practices.

 ### Custodian